bplaat/neva-processor/README.md

 ```

 ### Register encoding:
-The other encoding is almost the same the only difference is that the immediate data byte is changed to one source register selector and a 6-bit displacement.
+The other encoding is almost the same the only difference is that the immediate data byte is changed to one source register selector and a 6-bit signed displacement.
 ```
   5     1   2   |  2   6
 opcode reg mode | reg dis